Spectra Premium Industries Emerges From Financial Restructuring

-"An iconic brand, Spectra Premium is an ideal fit for our strategy of investing in high-quality businesses in specialty markets," says Ilya Koffman, Managing Partner, Turnspire Capital Partners.
-"We look forward to working with the talented, experienced and dedicated leadership team and valued employees of Spectra Premium to deliver best-in-class products and superior customer service to the OEM and Aftermarket channels."
+"With its storied history and compelling market position, Spectra Premium is an ideal fit for our strategy of investing in niche industrial businesses that can benefit from Turnspire's significant strategic and operating resources," said Ilya Koffman, Managing Partner, Turnspire Capital Partners.
+"We look forward completing the transaction and to working with the talented, experienced and dedicated leadership team and valued employees of Spectra Premium."

-Spectra Premium Industries (www.spectrapremium.com) creates, manufactures and markets technologies that support sustainable mobility.
-Our key markets are generic parts for vehicle repair in North America and original equipment systems for conventional light, heavy and industrial vehicles as well as hybrid and electric vehicles.
-We deploy our engineering and manufacturing expertise through processes such as metallurgical processing, heat transfer and electronic components.
-The company has a dedicated team of over 700 employees who have been the backbone of its outstanding innovation and customer service since 1989.
+Spectra Premium Industries (www.spectrapremium.com) designs, manufactures and markets technologies supporting sustainable mobility.
+Our key markets are aftermarket repair parts in North America, and OEM systems for conventional light, heavy and industrial vehicles as well as hybrid and electric vehicles.
+We deploy our engineering and manufacturing expertise in key processes such as metal transformation, heat transfer and electronics.
+Our company's over 700 dedicated employees have been the cornerstone of our innovation and exceptional customer service since 1989.

 About Turnspire Capital Partners